johnBartos/Resource-Monitor-Visualization/README.md

 reducer and saves the result in an associative array keyed to the alarm's `id`.
 Whenever a reading is received, `alarms` does four things:

-1. Retrieve the last state of the alarm at `id`
+1. Retrieve the last state of the alarm by th payload's `id`
 2. Calculate the next state of that alarm by calling `loadAlarm` with the last state and current action
 3. Checks the flags of the next state and generates an alert if `trigger` is true
 4. Replaces the last state with the next state